RockefellerArchiveCenter/templates/README.md

 ## License

 Add license.
-Where possible, simply add `MIT-LICENSE.md` included in this repository in your repository as `LICENSE.md` and specify that the code is released under the MIT License.
+Where possible, specify that the code is released under the MIT License.
+Then edit `MIT-LICENSE.md` included in this repository to include the date and include it in your repository as `LICENSE.md`.